 not write AND between the authors, please use comma (,).

-corresponding author, free of charge, will be provided with a PDF file
+corresponding author, free of charge, can download the PDF file

 of the article which is available online.
 Print version of the journal can be aquired by paying the subscription charge.